Accountability

 KDADS survey results

 Servants Mission is licensed and surveyed by the Kansas Department for Aging and Disability Services.
-Survey schedules, full survey results, and any corrective action plans publish here within 30 days of receipt.
-We do not edit survey findings; we publish them as issued and document our response separately.
+We do not edit survey findings.
+We publish them as issued and document our response separately.

 Current data